yasyx/yasyx/README.md

 ### Hi there 👋
 - 🔭 I’m currently working as a Java software engineer.
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning DevOps.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m living in beijing.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about anything you want
 - 📫 How to reach me: via email 237643381@qq.com or via blog https://blog.meyasy.com